vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 To learn more about Tanzu Kubernetes Grid integration with Tanzu SaaS, see [Tanzu SaaS Services](tko-saas.md)

+### Customize Tanzu Observability Dashboards

+Tanzu Observability provides various out-of-the-box dashboards.
+You can customize the dashboards for your particular deployment.
+For information on how to customize Tanzu Observability dashboards for Tanzu for Kubernetes Operations, see [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations](../deployment-guides/tko-to-customized-dashboard.md).

 ## Summary

 Tanzu on VMware Cloud on AWS offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating Kubernetes platforms in a consolidated production environment.
 This validated approach will result in a production quality installation with all the application services needed to serve combined or uniquely separated workload types via a combined infrastructure solution.